SeaGL/organization/meetings/2025/20251103-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Dina: very excited.
-I will make sure I get that email out.
-Thank you al
-- sen: not over yet
-- matt: excited as well, sad to hear about potential discontinuation and funding issues
-- angel: excited, nervous
-- aj: also excited and nervous, looking forward to seeing you all in-person, looking forward to quick wins
-- alfredo: also excited that it is coming so soon, also tired
-- salt: Excited.
-I feel like we actually, things are getting done on time.
-Not up against deadlines and that feels really good this year.
-I'm very hopeful to get ahead of things for next year.
-A growth point again.Thank you all.

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)